 DIABETES IN CATS

-For diabetic cats who are overweight, it is important to treat the obesity first (which may actually eliminate the diabetes).
-Wellness Super5Mix Lite® contains less fat and calories to meet your cat’s special needs and is an Ultra Premium Food.
-For all other diabetic cats: Only canned or Raw Varieties are recommended.
-Muttropolis carries only ultra-premium foods whose canned varieties are the highest in protein and lowest in carbohydrates.
+Recommended Foods: For diabetic cats who are overweight, it is important to treat the obesity first (which may actually eliminate the diabetes).
+Select an Ultra Premium food that has less fat and calories to meet your cat’s special needs.
+Canned or Raw Varieties are a great option.